Medical Cannabis & Gun Rights: Will I Lose My Guns if I Obtain a Card?

 How the 2nd Amendment Applies to Medical Marijuana Patients

 The second amendment of the United States Constitution “protects an individual right to possess a firearm” (“The Constitution of the United States”, Amendment 2).
-However, such laws are not set in stone and universally applicable to all citizens of the U.S.
+However, such laws are not set in stone and are universally applicable to all citizens of the U.S.

 Regulations in place prohibit certain populations and demographics (such as convicted felons) from owning a firearm.
-Furthermore, as discussed earlier, the enforcement of such laws tend to vary state by state, especially when you throw cannabis legislation and medical marijuana patients into the mix.
+Furthermore, as discussed earlier, the enforcement of such laws tends to vary state by state, especially when you throw cannabis legislation and medical marijuana patients into the mix.

-Since cannabis is still a federally illegal, Schedule I drug, federal firearm licensees (FFL’s) are prohibited from selling firearms to card-holding cannabis patients, as per a 2011 open letter from the DOJ to all FFL’s (Herbert, 2011).
+Since cannabis is still federally illegal, Schedule I drug, federal firearm licensees (FFL’s) are prohibited from selling firearms to card-holding cannabis patients, as per a 2011 open letter from the DOJ to all FFL’s (Herbert, 2011).
 However, this does not mean a medical cannabis patient cannot purchase firearms at all; it simply means they are unable to do so from federally licensed arms dealers.

 The specific wording in the letter states: